 King credits her spirit of adventure to her mother.
-“My mum used to take us on spontaneous road trips.
+“My mom used to take us on spontaneous road trips.
 We never knew where we were going, and I loved that,” she says.
-As a teenager, King yearned to venture outside her hometown of Boise, in Idaho in the United States, and began booking tickets to faraway destinations such as China, Brazil, India, Russia and Mauritius.
+As a teenager, King yearned to venture outside her hometown of Boise, Idaho, and began booking tickets to faraway destinations such as China, Brazil, India, Russia, and Mauritius.
 She never let anything hold her back.

 But King isn’t content to see the beauty of the world for herself.
 She knows there’s always something new to discover and experience.
 That’s why she’s just as passionate about sharing her travels.
-She keeps her network of friends up to date through her site, Flight of the Travel Bee, and on Twitter, Facebook and Instagram.
+She keeps her network of friends up to date through her blog, Flight of the Travel Bee, and through social media.

-King hopes that by chronicling her experiences, she can be an example for other people with hearing impairments.
-“I’ve met countless deaf people, and they all tell me how brave I am for travelling.
-But now that they’ve read my site, they realise they can do it too.”
+King hopes that by chronicling her experiences, she can be an example for other hearing-impaired people.
+“I’ve met countless deaf people, and they all tell me how brave I am for traveling.
+But now that they’ve read my site, they realize they can do it too.”

-From Beijing to St. Petersburg, King has wandered down winding streets, pulling up Maps whenever she needs to find her way again.
-Since most people don’t sign, and King can only understand English, she relies on the local language captions on Maps to show cab drivers exactly where she needs to go.
+From Beijing to Saint Petersburg, she has wandered down winding streets, pulling up Maps whenever she needs to find her way again.
+Since most people don’t sign, and King can only understand English, she relies on the local language captions on Maps to show cab drivers and other locals exactly where she needs to go.

-When she doesn’t have a destination in mind, King uses iPad apps like AroundMe and tripwolf to discover nearby places.
-This way, King feels free to navigate every corner of a new city and venture off the beaten path to explore hole-in-the-wall eateries and sample the best com tam in town, or join a pickup game of jianzi in Hoan Kiem Lake. “iPad is my travelling companion and my guide,” she says.
+When she doesn’t have a destination in mind, King will use iPad apps like AroundMe and tripwolf to discover nearby places.
+This way, King feels free to navigate every corner of a new city, and venture off the beaten path to explore hole-in-the-wall eateries and other noteworthy destinations. “iPad is my traveling companion and my guide,” she says.
 “It always helps me discover interesting things I wouldn’t know about otherwise.”

 To King, there’s an incredible discovery waiting at every turn, and her iPad helps her the whole way through.
-She can stop for a chat at a neighbourhood café using BabelDeck and other communication apps on iPad.
+She can stop for a chat at a neighborhood cafe using BabelDeck and other communication apps on iPad.
 She’ll turn to the Triposo app on iPad to create walking tours of a new city.
-And during the inevitable down periods and waiting times at airports, in hotels or on planes, King watches closed-captioned movies and TV shows from iTunes, keeps in touch with family and friends using FaceTime and iMessage, or jots down ideas for her next post using Notes.
-When she returns home, she uses WordPress to write and publish her latest travel tale.
+And during the inevitable down periods and wait times at airports, in hotels, or on a plane, King watches closed-captioned movies and TV shows from iTunes*, keeps in touch with family and friends using FaceTime and iMessage, or jots down ideas for her next post using Notes.
+When she returns home, she’ll use WordPress to write and publish her latest travel tale.